ucsb-teaching-cs/s21/hw/adding_bio.md

 * Verify that your changes are detected by running `git status`.
 It tells you which files you have modified.
 * If the file that you created is "red" in the "Untracked files" category, make git aware that it needs to keep track of it: Add the changes by running `git add`, followed by the path/name of your files.
 * See the difference by running `git status` and make sure that only the files you intended to change are “green”.
-* Commit your changes `git commit -m "Added a profile picture and the bio."`
+* Commit your changes by running this on the command line: `git commit -m "Added a profile picture and the bio."`
 * Make your change show up on your fork's github repo website by pushing this commit to the repo using `git push` (note: not including `origin <branchname>` after `git push` defaults to `origin master`).

 **This commit and the correspending files now live in _your fork_ and not in the main `PROJECT_REPO`.**